 There is also evidence that the oceans provide a ‘sink’ for CO2 where they form carbonates.
 So do we have to worry about the increasing amounts of CO2 in the atmosphere?

 CO2 is also a ‘greenhouse’ gas.
 Greenhouse gases absorb and retain the Sun’s energy

 An interesting story.
 Go back millions of years and we have the first living things beginning to populate the land.
 Fossil evidence indicated these were mosses.
 They had no challengers, there were no animals, no other plants.
 They spread, and they spread.
 There were so many of them that the CO2 levels in the atmosphere were destroyed … no greenhouse effect, the Earth’s heat escaped.
 The result was the Earth’s first ice age.
 Almost all the mosses died.
-Others then moved on to occupy the land, some breathed in O2 and exhaled CO2.
-Life continued.
+Other living entities that breathed in O2 and exhaled CO2 occupied the land.